-Leading Atlassian Partners Valiantys and GLiNTECH Join Forces to Deliver Best In Class Managed Services
+Leading Atlassian partners Valiantys and GLiNTECH join forces to deliver best in class managed services

+Valiantys and GLiNTECH are now able to provide their client base of major global companies in all three regions with 24/7 live support coverage

-TOULOUSE, France, March 9, 2020 /PRNewswire/ -- Valiantys, a top Atlassian Platinum Solution Partner with expertise in Agile Development, Lean ITSM, and Lean Business Process Management, announced today that it has partnered with Australian Atlassian Platinum Solution partner, GLiNTECH, who specializes in Software Automation for enterprise-scale organizations.
+TOULOUSE, FRANCE / ACCESSWIRE / March 9, 2020 / Valiantys, a top Atlassian Platinum Solution Partner with expertise in Agile Development, Lean ITSM, and Lean Business Process Management, announced today that it has partnered with Australian Atlassian Platinum Solution partner, GLiNTECH, which specializes in Software Automation for enterprise-scale organizations.
 With support specialists in North America, Europe and Australia between them, Valiantys and GLiNTECH are now able to provide their client base of major global companies in all three regions with 24/7 live support coverage.

 Announcing the strategic partnership today, Lucas Dussurget, Valiantys' Chief Executive Officer, said, "As more of our clients look to outsource the running of their Atlassian systems to specialists like us, we want to offer the best possible managed support services with truly round-the-clock coverage.
 We were looking to work with the best and GLiNTECH is an obvious choice as we have a tremendous amount of respect for what they are doing in the Atlassian ecosystem.
 We both agree that we could create a mutually beneficial partnership that would best serve our customers."